zoharri/mamba/README.md

 # MAMBA - Meta-RL Model-Based Algorithm
-This is an official Pytorch implementation of [MAMBA: AN EFFECTIVE WORLD MODEL APPROACH FOR META-REINFORCEMENT LEARNING](https://arxiv.org/) - Zohar Rimon, Tom Jurgenson, Orr Krupnik, Gilad Adler, Aviv Tamar, published at ICLR 2024.
+This is an official Pytorch implementation of [MAMBA: AN EFFECTIVE WORLD MODEL APPROACH FOR META-REINFORCEMENT LEARNING](https://arxiv.org/abs/2403.09859) - Zohar Rimon, Tom Jurgenson, Orr Krupnik, Gilad Adler, Aviv Tamar, published at ICLR 2024.

 ## About
-Check out more cool visualizations and details in our website: https://sites.google.com/view/mamba-iclr2024
+Check out more cool visualizations and details on our website: https://sites.google.com/view/mamba-iclr2024

 MAMBA is a new model-based approach to meta-
 RL, based on elements from existing state-of-the-art model-based and meta-RL